SOFIE-project/Privacy-and-Data-Sovereignty/README.md

 * pip3 install -U pytest
 * pip3 install pytest-asyncio

+Testing using Hyperledger Indy requires an Indy pool.
+The provided tests are configured with the sample Indy pool included in the docker file locates in tests folder.
+To install it go to tests folder and execute

+* docker build -f indy-pool.dockerfile -t indy_pool .

 ### Running the tests
+Run the testing Indy pool built with the previous step by executing:

+* docker run --name test_pool -itd -p 9701-9708:9701-9708 indy_pool

 From the root directory run `python3 -m pytest -s  tests/`